pinterest-site-verification=8a3a15d1a455461d50c39e979898c975

 1. What were your initial thoughts on Albert giving Archie his first taste of alcohol in the park?

-2. Do you think Archie's foster parents truly innocent and thought they were doing the right thing fostering Aboriginal children?
+2. Do you think Archie's foster parents were truly innocent and believed they were doing the right thing fostering Aboriginal children?

-3. What are your thoughts on the churches involvement in missions?
-Does this effect how you think of churches today?
+3. What are your thoughts on the churches' involvement in missions, and how does it affect your perception of religious institutions today?

-4. Archie and his foster brother, Noel, had a troubled and distant relationship.
-What do you think may be the underlying issues that caused this?
+4. Archie and his foster brother Noel had a troubled relationship.
+What do you think caused the underlying tension between them?

-7. Archie mentions 'the healing powers of music' throughout his book.
-Do you believe music can help heal?
+7. Roach discusses the healing powers of music throughout the book.
+Do you believe music can be a tool for healing?
 Why?

-10. Alcoholism is a common theme through Tell Me Why.
-On page 177, Archie ponders the following- 'I started to wonder if it wasn't our blackness that got us drinking but our trauma?'.
-What do you think this means and what do you think about the statement?
+10. Alcoholism is a central theme in Tell Me Why.
+On Page 177, Archie reflects, "I started to wonder if it wasn't our blackness that got us drinking but our trauma?"
+What do you think about this statement and the broader issue of trauma and substance abuse?

 Previous Blog Posts